-2 Minimum experience and qualifications required prior to performing in the

-Exclusive use position.
-Each level must have met the experience requirements of the previous level(s).

-Minimum training required to perform in the position.
-Each level must have met the training requirements of the previous level(s).

-4 A "season" is continuous employment on a full-time wildland fire helicopter crew for a period of 90 days or more.

-5 After completing S-372, must attend Interagency Helicopter Manager

-26 Workshop (RT-372) in three years and every three years thereafter.

-''' Must receive S-271 or serve as S-271 instructor, once every three years.

-Note: Exceptions to the above position standards and staffing levels may be granted, on a case-by-case basis by the BLM National Aviation Office, NPS Regional Office FWS Regional Office, or FS Regional Office as appropriate.

-Some positions may be designated as COR/Alternate-COR.
-If so, see '''

-• Some positions may be designated as COR/Alternate-COR.
-If so, see individual Agency COR training & currency requirements.

-• Fire Helicopter Managers (HMGB) are fully qualified to perform all the duties associated with Resource Helicopter Manager.
+- 2 Minimum experience and qualifications required prior to performing in the - 2 Exclusive use position.
+Each level must have met the experience requirements of 3 the previous level(s). - Minimum training required to perform in the position.
+Each level must have met the training requirements of the previous level(s). - 4 A "season" is continuous employment in a primary wildland fire position for a period of 90 days or more. - After completing S-372, must attend Interagency Helicopter Manager - 9 Workshop (RT-372) within three years and every three years thereafter. - FS- 5109.17_27.1 requires biennial attendance after certification for the position occurs. - Note: Exceptions to the above position standards and staffing levels may be granted, on a case-by-case basis by the BLM National Aviation Office, NPS Regional Office FWS Regional Office, or FS Regional Office as appropriate. - Some positions may be designated as COR/Alternate-COR.
+If so, see individual Agency COR training & currency requirements. - Fire Helicopter Managers (HMGB) are fully qualified to perform all the duties associated with Resource Helicopter Manager.

-10 Helicopter Rappel & Cargo Let-Down
+20 Helicopter Rappel & Cargo Let-Down

-Any rappel or cargo let-down programs must be approved by the appropriate agency national headquarters.

-- BLM - BLM personnel involved in an Interagency Rappel Program must have SAM approval. - NPS Approval is required by the National Office. - FS Approval is required by the Regional Office.
+- Any rappel or cargo let-down programs must be approved by the appropriate agency national headquarters. - BLM BLM personnel involved in an Interagency Rappel Program must have SAM approval. - NPS Approval is required by the National Office. - FS Approval is required by the National Office.

 All rappel and cargo let-down operations will follow the Interagency Helicopter Rappel Guide (IHRG), as policy.
-Any exemption to the guide must be by the program through the state/region for approval by the National Aviation Office.
+Any exemption to the guide must be by the program through the state/region for approval by the National Aviation Office (BLM), or Director of Fire and Aviation (FS).